SEO Website Migration Guide

 Do pre-launch checks again.
 Go through your pre-launch list and make sure that everything went off without a hitch.

-Rerun all the benchmarks for improvements/declines: Rerun the benchmark reports to determine if there was improvement or decline on each of the metrics.
+Rerun all the benchmarks for improvements/declines: Rerun the benchmark reports to determine if there was an improvement or decline on each of the metrics.
 Compare these with the pre-launch benchmark reports … How did you do?

 Check crawl stats.
 In Search Console, check the crawl stats to make sure Google is crawling new web pages.